Fundamental trade-off relation in probabilistic entanglement generation: Quantum switch realizing novel quantum processes

-Aside from specifying the dynamics generator and the initial state, we need to further choose the measurement basis for the quantum switch because a measurement should be taken on the control qubit.
-In this work, we make the choice of using $\ket{\pm}^C\coloneqq(\ket{0}^C\pm\ket{1}^C)/\sqrt2$ for the measurement.
-The reduced state of $\mathcal{Q}^A$ and $\mathcal{Q}^B$ is of our interest since it grants us access to the information of the system.
-Tracing out the control system degrees of freedom after performing the projective measurement yields the result, which can be formally expressed in the following way
+In addition to the state preparation and unitary evolution, the construction of our entanglement generating protocol requires a final measurement on the control system.
+This step, known as post-selection, is critical for our construction.
+For this protocol, we make the specific choice of using the basis $\ket{\pm}^C\coloneqq(\ket{0}^C\pm\ket{1}^C)/\sqrt2$ for this measurement.
+The final state of the target qubits $\mathcal{Q}^A$ and $\mathcal{Q}^B$ is therefore the key outcome of interest, as this state would manifest any entanglement generated by the protocol.
+Tracing out the degrees of freedom of the control system after the projective measurement yields the desired result, which can be formally expressed in the following way